netman5/contents/postgrel/DB_transactions.md

 Let us look into the meaning of each letter of the ACID

 ### Atomicity
 This guarantee that either all the transactions succeed or none of it does.
 What this is saying in essence is that if a part of the transaction fails the whole transactions fails.
 You don't get some of part of transaction succeed and others parts fail.

-Imagine you are trying to withdraw money from the ATM, you get a debit alert but the machine did not dispense

 Atomicity cares about either success or nothing.

 ### Consistency
 A transaction can only change the state of the database from a valid one to another valid state maintaining the predefined rules which includes Constraint, Cascade etc. that has been applied on the database.
 Consistency guarantees that all data will be consistent.